ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ### MCP server Development
 You have two main approaches for implementing an MCP server:
 - Develop a custom MCP server using official SDKs or third-party frameworks (like FastMCP).
-- Use exisiting MCP servers: browse the official MCP servers GitHub repository, curated MCP servers available on Docker Hub, etc.
+- Use existing MCP servers: browse the official MCP servers GitHub repository, curated MCP servers available on Docker Hub, etc.

 ## Overview:
 [In the tutorial with adk and vllm](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/adk-llama-vllm/), we successfully built a weather agent.
 However, the weather agent cannot answer questions such as "What's tomorrow's weather in Seattle" because it lacks access to a live weather data source.
 In this tutorial, we'll address this limitation by building and deploying a custom MCP server using FastMCP.
 This server will provide our agent with real-time weather capabilities and will be deployed on GKE.
 We will continue to use the same LLM backend powered by RayServe/vLLM ([per Ray Serve for Self-Hosted LLMs tutorial](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/ray-serve/)).